Sutaifun/AILandlord/README.md

 # AILandlord
-A AI gamplay bot of the game Luck be a Landlord
+An AI gamplay bot of the game Luck be a Landlord